pivotal/docs-tap/cli-plugins/build-service/overview.hbs.md

 # Build Service CLI plug-in overview

-Use the Build Service CLI plug-in to view all the TBS resources on any Kubernetes cluster that has Tanzu Application Platform (or Tanzu Build Service) installed.
+Use the Build Service CLI plug-in to view all the Tanzu Build Service resources on any Kubernetes cluster that has Tanzu Application Platform or Tanzu Build Service installed.

 ## <a id='command-reference'></a>Command reference